Pancreatic Enzyme Replacement Therapy (PERT)

 My religion restricts me from eating pork, so can I still take pancreatic enzymes?

-Pancreatic enzymes have been approved for use by Jewish patients by the Chief Rabbi.
-For Muslim patients, Dr Abdul Hamid Mohamed, London Central Mosque Trust, has advised the following:
+Currently, all enzyme replacement products are produced from pork-derived ingredients and no alternatives are available.
+However, pancreatic enzymes have been approved for use by Jewish patients by the Chief Rabbi.
+For Muslim patients, Dr Abdul Hamid Mohamed, London Central Mosque Trust, has advised the folowing:

 “If, and only if, no other medicines than the ones containing prohibited substances are suitable to cure the illness or disease in the opinion of the physician, then the medicine containing the prohibited substance should be prescribed and taken by the patient.”